EvanBalster/cpp-property-accessors/README.md

 It would be similarly possible to put these properties directly into `Rect`, except we would need to place its member variables inside the union with the properties that access them.

-### Feature: Property Member Access
+## Feature: Class Member Emulation

-If a property accessor refers to a class or struct type, any member variables or methods of that class must be accessed with `->`.
-We can overcome this limitation with a specialization called a "mimic", which provides dot `.` access to listed members.
+If a property accessor refers to a class, struct or union type, any member variables or methods of that class can be accessed with `->`.
+In the case of value accessors, this uses a temporary copy of the property's value.

+If we want properties that behave like class values instead of class pointers, we can use a specialization called a "mimic" to enable dot `.` access to listed members.
 This specialization must be placed in the global namespace, and must be visible to any code declaring a property accessor using the type in question.
 When possible, it's best to place our mimic declaration right after the type in question.

 ```c++
 #include <property_accessor.h>